Lillian McNeill Palmer: Biography

 Lillian Palmer was born in 1871, in Stonington, Connecticut, the daughter of Donald Palmer.
 Donald Palmer worked in the mining industry and traveled widely.
 Palmer moved to California with her family around 1890.
 By 1899 they were living in San Jose.
 Palmer was a second cousin of painter James McNeill Whistler, through Whistler's mother, Anna Matilda McNeill (1804-1881).

 In 1898, at a social function in San Jose, Palmer met Emily Williams.
 When Williams' father died in 1899, she went to live with Palmer at her family home.

 In the 1900s, Palmer worked as a writer and editor for the Mercury Publishing Company and started being interested in Arts and Crafts-inspired metalwork.
 In 1901 Palmer and Williams moved to San Francisco so that Williams, with Palmer's support, could study drafting and science at the California School of Mechanical Arts.
 In 1903, Palmer and Williams bought a property in Pacific Grove, to develop as a model cottage to showcase Palmer and Williams' ability in design and construction.
 The board and batten cottage at 246 Chestnut Street is still standing today.

 After the 1906 earthquake in San Francisco, Palmer was among the first recorded metal artists using copper, lead and brass.
 In 1906, Williams designed the new Palmer family house on South Priest Street (now South 14th) in San Jose, which would later become the Arthur Monroe Free House, now on the U.S. National Register of Historic Places.
 Palmer and Williams lived with Palmer's family there and Palmer had a metal working studio in the basement from where she started her business of furnishing light fixtures.
 Her style had "an unmistakably feminine quality that distinguishes her work from her contemporaries".
 In April 1907, she was featured in the San Francisco Call who called her an "Ingenious Girl Worker in Metals".
 Elizabeth Eleanor D’Arcy Gaw (1868–1944) at first worked for her, before moving to work for Palmer's rival, Dirk van Erp (1862–1933), in San Francisco in 1909.

-In early 1908, Lucy Washburn sold a property at 218 and 220 Chestnut, Pacific Grove, to Emily Williams to built two houses, for Williams (220) and Palmer (218).
+In early 1908, Lucy Washburn sold a property at 218 and 220 Chestnut, Pacific Grove, to Emily Williams to build two houses, for Williams (220) and Palmer (218).
 Both houses still stand today, and while Williams' house has been expanded and remodeled, Palmer's house is still in its original state.